sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 WHERE staff_id = @teacher_id;

 -- 11. What is the average number of sections a teacher is teaching?
+PRINT 'What is the average number of sections a teacher is teaching?';
 SELECT
     AVG(sections_per_teacher) as avg_sections
 FROM (